 The Associate of Arts program provides a high quality, entry-level associate’s degree in liberal arts with an emphasis on the Catholic intellectual tradition.

-Upon completion of this degree, students may apply their credits toward a bachelor’s degree in theology at CDU or at one of our partner institutions, including Belmont Abbey College and Mount St. Mary’s University.
+Upon completion of this degree, students may apply their credits toward a bachelor’s degree at CDU or at one of our partner institutions, including the American Public University System (APUS), Shepherd University, Belmont Abbey College, Mount St. Mary’s University, and the University of St. Thomas in Houston.

 - 60 Credits (33 Catholic Studies Core Credits, 24 General Education Core Credits and 3 Elective Credits)